 - Appoints Standing Committee chairs subject to approval by the Board.

 - Serves as an ex-officio member of all Standing and Special Committees, except the Nominating Committee.
 Attendance at committee meetings is not required,

-- Signs checks for disbursement of monies in the event that the Treasurer is unable to perform such duties.
+- Performs duties of the Treasurer in the event that the Treasurer is unable to perform such duties.

 b) Vice Chair:

-- Performs all duties of the Chair, except for disbursement of funds, when the Chair is absent or unable to act.
+- Performs all duties of the Chair when the Chair is absent or unable to act.